667bdrm/sofiactl/README.md

 OEMInfo | Get OEM info
 WorkState | Get work state
-LogExport | Download logs to the output file specified by --of parameter ConfigExport | Download configuration files to the output file specified by --of parameter CustomExport | Download additional configuration files (maybe OEM) to the output file specified by --of parameter OPStorageManagerClear | Format storage (remove all recording)
+LogExport | Download logs to the output file specified by --of parameter ConfigImport | Import configuration from previously exported file specified by --if parameter.
+Needs reboot after.
+ConfigExport | Download configuration files to the output file specified by --of parameter CustomExport | Download additional configuration files (maybe OEM) to the output file specified by --of parameter OPStorageManagerClear | Format storage (remove all recording)